UKPLab/arxiv2025-ham-classifier/README.md

   <img src='ham_classifier.png' width='500'>
 </p>

 This repository implements the Hamiltonian classifier and its comparison with off-the-shelf methods as proposed in the paper [Quantum NLP in the LLM era - Common pitfalls, practical obstacles, and how to avoid them](https://www.youtube.com/watch?v=dQw4w9WgXcQ&pp=ygUXbmV2ZXIgZ29ubmEgZ2l2ZSB5b3UgdXA%3D).
-It contains the code of all experiments described in the paper, a notebook to generate the plots and tables shown in the paper, and the data needed to replicate them.
+It contains the code of all experiments described in the paper, a notebook to generate plots and tables, and the data needed to replicate them.

+><details>
+><summary> <b>Abstract</b> </summary>
-> **Abstract:** Quantum computing is a discipline with a track record of exceptional theoretical understanding but few empirical demonstrations due to the engineering complexity of developing quantum devices.
+>Quantum computing is a discipline with a track record of exceptional theoretical understanding but few empirical demonstrations due to the engineering complexity of developing quantum devices.
 Unlike machine learning (ML) and natural language processing (NLP), which address noisy, unstructured, and intractable problems using data-intensive methods, the most promising quantum algorithms solve well-structured numerical problems with mathematically proven solutions, highlighting a fundamental difference in their conceptual approaches.
 In this paper, we provide a critical outlook on the field of quantum NLP (QNLP).
 We conclude that several differences exist that may prevent quantum-based architectures from ever being competitive with classical ones.
 To facilitate future research, we emphasize common pitfalls and suggest directions practitioners should explore to bridge the gap between quantum computing and NLP.
 Moreover, we introduce a new model inspired by variational quantum eigensolvers that circumvents some of the issues we raise in the paper and show its effectiveness on a simple but realistic text classification task.
+></details></p>

 Contact person: [Federico Tiblias](mailto:federico.tiblias@tu-darmstadt.de)